Tōru Takemitsu: Awards and honours

 He was also invited to attend numerous international festivals throughout his career, and presented lectures and talks at academic institutions across the world.
 He was made an honorary member of the Akademie der Künste of the DDR in 1979, and the American Institute of Arts and Letters in 1985.
 He was admitted to the French Ordre des Arts et des Lettres in 1985, and the Académie des Beaux-Arts in 1986.
 He was the recipient of the 22nd Suntory Music Award (1990).
-Posthumously, Takemitsu received an Honorary Doctorate from Columbia University early in 1996 and was awarded the fourth Glenn Gould Prize in fall 1996.
+Posthumously, Takemitsu received an Honorary Doctorate from Columbia University in April 1996 and was awarded the fourth Glenn Gould Prize in fall 1996.

-The Toru Takemitsu Composition Award, intended to "encourage a younger generation of composers who will shape the coming age through their new musical works", is named after him.